Can You Prevent Employees From Discussing Their Wages?

 Additional Pay Equity Laws

-There are several federal laws, including the above and The Equal Pay Act of 1963, that you must follow carefully to avoid unfair labor practices.
+There are several federal laws, including the above and the Equal Pay Act of 1963, that you must follow carefully to avoid unfair labor practices.

 Pay secrecy policies regarding the discussion of work conditions, including pay, violate federal labor laws.
 But many states have additional, stricter rules regarding employment rights, including